 This two year sixteen-course master’s degree is a groundbreaking interdisciplinary leadership program designed for senior engineering and technical professionals.
 By integrating engineering and management elements, the program strives to develop a new kind of leader with a holistic perspective and knowledge of the total life-cycle acquisition system.
 Students acquire the fundamental skills and strategic perspectives required of effective change agents as well as an enhanced ability to recognize barriers to success early in a system’s development cycle when corrective actions are least costly.
-Students also earn a MIT certificate and DAU equivalencies in PM/ENG career fields.
+Students also earn a MIT certificate.

-The MSPD program is not ABET EAC accredited.
+The MSPD degree is not ABET EAC accredited.

 An undergraduate degree in engineering or a related scientific or technical field with high academic achievement (2.6 GPA or higher); non-technical degrees considered with attainment of college level calculus and/or on a case-by-case basis.
 Probability & statistics desired but not required.

 At least five years of experience directly related to product/systems development, systems engineering or systems acquisition.
 This experience must reflect continued growth and professional development.
 For candidates that hold a Master’s degree, the experience requirement can be reduced to three years;

 Sponsored by your service, command or company with senior leadership endorsement.